JMac98/SortManager/README.md

 ```
 You'll need to create a JAR file from the following binary search tree project: https://github.com/JMac98/BinarySearchTree

-and add this as a module dependancy for the project
+and add this as a module dependancy for this project

 ```